 John was the Episcopal student liaison for the Ecumenical Outreach Teams of the School of Theology.
 He has completed a ten-month chaplaincy internship at Swedish-Edmonds, as part of being a postulant for Holy Orders (priesthood) in the Diocese of Olympia.

-The Reverend Geoffrey Ethelston, Associate Director for Outreach
+The late Reverend Geoffrey Ethelston, Associate Director for Outreach

 Fr.
 Geoffrey Ethelston died on December 14, 2015.
 He immigrated from the United Kingdom to the United States in 1967 with his wife, Jean, and four children.
 He worked in the manufacturing industry as engineer and plant manager for twenty years.